 Another common example where liability for a rear-end collision could be split is the presence of a mechanical defect or failure.
 If the front driver knowingly operates a vehicle without working brake lights or turn signals, there is a strong argument that the front driver is liable.
 This includes both mechanical defects as well as a driver’s failure to activate a car’s headlights or blinker.

-If You’ve Been Rear-Ended in Georgia, Contact Joel Williams Law, LLC Today!
+If You’ve Been Rear-Ended in Georgia, Contact Williams Elleby Today!